Shronim/tutorials/magnetospheres/APIS-Tutorial/APIS-Tutorial.md

 The search results are showing several columns, corresponding to different processing levels, each available with various file format.
-FITS files are aimed at experienced used willing to perform his own data analysis, while graphical formats (PDF and JPEG) are directly usable (e.g., for communications).
+FITS files are aimed at experienced user willing to perform his own data analysis, while graphical formats (PDF and JPEG) are directly usable (e.g., for communications).

 Three processing levels are available for images: